metal3-io/metal3-docs/design/baremetal-operator/image-builder-integration.md

 ### Goals

-- Allow each host to use its own deploy ramdisk image customised with an appropriate network configuration.
+- Allow each host to use its own deploy ramdisk image customized with an appropriate network configuration.

 ### Non-Goals